2948014601/FinKLine/README.md

 </p>

 ## 🌍 English

+You can also access this link to obtain it: https://github.com/zhang-jinyi/FinKLine

 ### ✨ Overview
 This repository releases the dataset resources used in the **FinKLine** framework for **multimodal financial reasoning** and **multi-step stock price forecasting**.